 Interlocal Contract (includes State Contracts)

 Brief description of goods or services provided.

 In all purchasing and contracting decisions, staff shall make good faith efforts to include SLBE vendors and shall avoid practices that tend to exclude SLBE vendors.
 The College shall develop, maintain, and enhance the participation of SLBE firms in all phases of its procurement processes through the SBDP, supporting their efforts to compete for College business.

 The College shall encourage all vendors, suppliers, contractors, and professionals with whom it does business to support the common goal of equal opportunity and mainstream economic participation by all segments of its business community.
 In the expenditure of College funds, neither the College nor its contractors and suppliers shall discriminate in the solicitation, selection, or treatment of contractors, subcontractors, vendors, or suppliers on the basis of sex, race, color, creed, religion, national origin, age, or sexual orientation, or on the basis of disabilities that do not significantly affect the quality of work.
 All individuals and entities doing business, or anticipating doing business, with the College are encouraged to support and implement a program designed to achieve the goal of establishing equal opportunity for all.

 Nothing in this procedure is to be construed to require the College to award a contract to other than the best value bidder as required by law and the College’s policies and procedures.

 In deciding which functions to accomplish via external contractors, the administration shall take care not to support patterns of employment that fail to meet community compensation standards, such as the prevailing wage.

-Contracts shall be reopened on an equal basis to all qualified vendors at least once every five years (or on completion for contracts longer than five years).
+In general, contracts shall be reopened on an equal basis to all qualified vendors at least once every five years.
+Exceptions require Board approval.